Top 6 Alternative Treks to Machu Picchu

 For the Sociable Hiker

-This four-day trek has a high point of 4,800 metres, higher than on the Inca Trail.
+This five-day trek has a high point of 4,800 metres, higher than on the Inca Trail.
 What this Andean trek lacks in Inca ruins, it makes up for in spectacular vistas, not least of which is the breathtaking Apu Salkantay mountain.
 It’s the most popular of the alternative treks and, as a result, has more tourist traffic.
-Expect to share the trail with many fellow trekkers and spend the night at busy campsites.
-You can also do the Salkantay Trek in 5-days, for a slightly more relaxed pace.
+Our innovative 5 day Salkantay itinerary keeps you out of sync with most of the crowds, but expect to share the trail with fellow trekkers and make new friends!
+Included on the Salkantay trek: a short hike to Lake Humantay and also hands-on coffee-making workshop at Lucmabamba.
+If you are fit and hardy and looking for an extra challenge, you can also do the Salkantay Trek in 4 days!

 #4 Top Inca Trail Alternative Trek: